malulleybovo/SymbolArtEditorOnline/README.md

 - (In Progress) Saving Your Creation to *.saml* Format (Currently, you can click *Q* to log the contents of the file and then save it to a *.saml* file by yourself)
 - Loading *.saml* Saved from this Application or from the lacking [Symbol Art Editor](http://www.pso-world.com/forums/showthread.php?215777-Symbol-Art-Editor-EN-Version) available in www.pso-world.com
     - *note:* I have not managed to understand how *.sar* files are formatted, so no *.sar* support until then unfortunately
-- (In Progress) Undo / Redo Changes Made (Only renaming has this support so far and it will be buggy until the feature is completed!)
+- (In Progress) Undo / Redo Changes Made (Only renaming, moving, and adding have this support so far and it will be buggy until the feature is completed!)
 - Layer Manager to Organize and Facilitate Your Workflow
     - Add Layer (New Symbol)
     - Add Group of Symbols